jdm422/BOKO-Hacks-2025/README.md

 pip install -r requirements.txt
 ```

-4. Initialize the database:
+4. Initialize the database: (You may not need to do this step; if it doesn't work, check that your env path is correct)
 ```bash
 python -c "from app import app, setup_database; app.app_context().push(); setup_database()"
 ```

 5. Start the application:
 ```bash
 python app.py
 ```